-This amazing project will also see the mobilisation of clinically trained EEAST volunteer responders – paramedics or doctors for example – who can respond to alerts via the GoodSAM app on their smartphone about life-threatening calls.
-The sooner effective Cardio Pulmonary Resuscitation (CPR) is started, the better the chance of survival for the patient.
+Appropriately trained off-duty EEAST frontline staff and our community first responders can respond to alerts via the GoodSAM app on their smartphone.
+The sooner effective Cardio Pulmonary Resuscitation (CPR) is started, the better the chances of survival for the patient.
 If a defibrillator is readily available, patients are six times as likely to survive.

 Professor Mark Wilson, neurosurgeon and GoodSAM co-founder, said: “If a patient has a cardiac arrest or a traumatic head injury, it is the first few minutes after the incident that determine the outcome – life, death, or long-term brain injury.
-There are first aid trained people are all around us but usually the first they know of a neighbour having a cardiac arrest is an ambulance appearing in their street.
-If they had known and started CPR a few minutes prior to the ambulance arriving, chances of survival can be considerably increased.
+There are first aid trained people all around us but usually the first they know of a neighbour having a cardiac arrest is an ambulance appearing in their street.
+If they had known and started CPR a few minutes before the ambulance arrived, chances of survival can rise significantly.
 GoodSAM now makes this possible, connecting those with the skills to the public in their minute of need.”

 How will it work?

-When an emergency call is directed to one of our emergency operations centres (control rooms) and is classified to be of a life-threatening nature, details will automatically be sent through to the GoodSAM app, which will alert the nearest volunteer responder who has registered with the app.
+When an emergency call is directed to one of our emergency operations centres (control rooms) and is classified to involve cardiac arrest, details will automatically be sent through to the GoodSAM app, which will alert the nearest volunteer responder who has registered with the app.

-If the responder is available and has already been approved through the governance process administered by EEAST for its own staff and the public with basic life support skills trained to an EEAST standard, they can accept the alert via the GoodSAM app and make their way to the location of the incident.
+If the responder is available, they can accept the alert via the GoodSAM app and make their way to the patient in need.

-If the volunteer responder is not in a position to accept the alert, it can be declined and will get diverted through to the next nearest responder.
+If the volunteer responder is unable to accept the alert, it can be declined and will get diverted through to the next nearest responder.